Loading figure…

 Referred to the House Committee on the Judiciary.

-Why: Cosponsoring the John R. Lewis Voting Rights Advancement Act directly advances the stated position of expanding voting rights and opposing voter ID laws.
+Why: Cosponsoring the John R. Lewis Voting Rights Advancement Act directly advances the stated position of expanding ballot access and protecting voting rights.

 View source →Feb 26, 2025 · Congress.gov